img(height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2939831959404383&ev=PageView&noscript=1")

 • Two to five images and drawings of work referenced

-• Answers to questions: maximum word count 100 each (for publication only)
+• Answers to questions, 100 words maximum each (for publication only)

 9. Submission method

 Late entries will not be accepted and the digital entry system will not permit uploads after the deadline.
-You are strongly advised to familiarise yourself with the system and to allow adequate time for your submission material to successfully upload.
+You are strongly advised to allow adequate time for your submission material to be successfully uploaded.

 10. Evaluation criteria

-• Agility, ability to adapt to changing circumstances
+• Agility, the ability to adapt to changing circumstances

 • Leadership from above, below or alongside